-- 3. Insert coupler inside tube section.
-Be sure the radiant tube is butted up tightly against the stop rim in the middle of the coupler.
-Note: Tolerances are closely controlled at this point to insure as tight a joint as possible.
-At this point make sure that radiant tube sections to be joined are straight and in line. - 4.
-Attach combination hanger (0464.00) to the radiant tube at dimensional support locations as outlined in this manual.
-Combination hangers should be positioned so that the locking loop (45° suspension point) faces the same direction.
-Combination hanger's (0464.00) shall be positioned at all elbows and tee's so as to provide support for the adjoining reflector. - 5.
-Position the intermediate reflector supports (0465 .00) between the combination hangers illustrated below. - 6.
+Insert swedged end of combustion tube, coupler, elbow or tee inside tube section.
+Be sure the radiant tube is butted up tightly against the un-swedged rim of the fitting.
+Note: Tolerances are closely controlled at this

+- point to insure as tight a joint as possible.
+At this point make sure that radiant tube sections to be joined are straight and in line. - Secure all fittings, couplers and drawband couplers with sheet metal screws to provide a mechanical joint.
+Use damp cloth to remove excess sealer. - 4.
+Attach combination hanger (0464.00) to the radiant tube at dimensional support locations as outlined below.
+Combination hangers should be position so that the locking loops (also the 45° suspension point) face the same direction.
+Combination hanger's (0464.00) shall be positioned at all elbows and tee's so as to provide support for the adjoining reflector. - Position the intermediate reflector supports (0465.00) between the combination hangers illustrated below. - 6.
 Using two or more men, raise the length of pre assembled tube sections up to suspension height, and using "S" hooks or turnbuckles attach tube hangers to suspension hardware. - Check to be sure all suspension hardware, chain, wire rope, etc., is hanging straight.
 Reposition hangers where necessary until suspension is straight. - 8.
 Adjust suspension length until heat tube is straight and in line.
 If possible, heat tube should be parallel with floor. - Proceed in manner described above to complete hanging the remainder of the radiant tubes as described and detailed in this owner's manual and the layout drawing.